jeremiahflaga/jeremiahflaga.github.io-OLD/other-pages/resume-2018/open-application-letter-2018.md

 Through this, I can also become familiar with the whole system and might someday help with bringing the code into being testable.

+### (a) Team member in a new project

+If you have an upcoming project that you will be developing from scratch, I would like to present myself to become part of the team.
+I believe that I can help with the design/architecture of the project (as long as it is using an Object-Oriented language such as C#, Java, or Python).

+I am most familiar with If your team will be using a language or frameworks that I'm not familiar with